and the lasting effects of a new risk paradigm on insurance consumers

-The arrival of COVID-19 in early 2020 changed consumers’ lives dramatically, altering their attitudes, perceptions, and behaviors across all product and service categories.
-To help our agents and brokers succeed in this new environment, we wanted to understand the consumer mindset of successful families and individuals.
+The COVID-19 pandemic compounded uncertainty created by local and world events, such as severe weather, economic uncertainty, and civil unrest, altering consumers’ attitudes, perceptions, and behaviors across all product and service categories.
+To help our agents and brokers succeed in this environment, we sought to understand the new consumer mindset of successful families and individuals.
 Dive in to learn more about our research findings, insights into what clients are really thinking, and strategies to help meet their evolving needs.

 As a premium insurer and a leader in the industry, Chubb continues to provide the latest insights and tools to our independent agents and brokers, helping them serve their clients better and grow in our changing world.
 Learn more about our research on how the pandemic and other recent events have affected successful families and individuals and their feelings about risk.

 Watch Fran O’Brien, President of North America Personal Risk Services at Chubb, as she discusses insights following recent events and how it has changed the way successful individuals think about risk and insurance.

 Hear from Peter Noel Murray, PhD, a consumer psychologist, on how emotions have evolved and affect insurance-buying behaviors, and what successful clients need from their insurance agents and brokers now.